AhtiAhde/DramaticaAnnotationTool/README.md

 ```
 ./admin-tools/download-id.sh :id_here:
 ```
 Heroku Hobby tier only allows 10,000 database rows and one book has ~2,000 paragraph database rows in average.
-Heroku also lacks file system and for that reason instead of using S3 buckets (I will add that later after the course).
+Heroku also lacks file system and for that reason instead of using S3 buckets I upload the data as psql dump import (I will add S3 support later after the course).

-I run the book imports locally with master_mode enabled and at Heroku master_mode disabled.
-I have been using commands to move the local paragraphs to the Heroku environment:
+I run the book imports locally with `MASTER_MODE=enabled` enabled (at `.env`) and at Heroku `MASTER_MODE=enabled` (or just empty).
+I have been using these commands to move the local paragraphs to the Heroku environment:
 ```
 pg_dump postgres -O -x > import.psql
 heroku psql < import.psql